 Picture in Picture mode lets you watch a movie while you work out, watch a sports game, or open up a news app, and Audio Sharing support lets two sets of AirPods be connected to an Apple TV so two people can listen without disturbing others in the room.

-AirPlay allows 4K videos to be shared from the Photos app and viewed in full resolution or watched in Picture in Picture mode, and for the first time, tvOS 14 will let you watch YouTube videos in 4K, though this feature is still rolling out from YouTube.
+AirPlay allows 4K videos to be shared from the Photos app and viewed in full resolution or watched in Picture in Picture mode, and for the first time, tvOS 14 lets you watch YouTube videos in 4K, though this feature is still rolling out from YouTube.

 Apple released the tvOS 14 update in September of 2020.
 It can be installed on the fourth and fifth-generation Apple TV models.

 Note: See an error in this roundup or want to offer feedback?
 Send us an email here.